 "Cease the debate and denial and move on to solutions ..."

-iBerry's HistoryiBerry was founded in 1999 in support of Open Education.
-We provided information about Open Educational Resources (OERs), particularly Open Courseware (OCW), Massive Open Online Courses (MOOCs), Open (free) Textbooks and an Open Education Directory linking to freely accessible educational material from all parts of the world.
+iBerry's HistoryiBerry was founded in 1999 providing information on Open Educational Resources (OERs), particularly Open Courseware (OCW), Massive Open Online Courses (MOOCs), Open (free) Textbooks and an Open Education Directory.

 iBerry is now focused on Open Education for Climate Change and the Environment.
 Older material on Open Education has been archived but is not updated.